Pastor Schaefer and son, Tim. And just what

 Pastor Schaefer never challenged the United Methodist Church on its position about same-sex marriage from the pulpit, but he did try to make the Church a more welcoming place for all and frequently spoke of “inclusiveness” in the Church.
 Given that three of his four children are gay, Church members could read between the lines and some did not like the implications.
 Like the people who challenged the Apostles that “your master welcomes sinners and eats with them” they weren’t quite in agreement with “healthy people do not need the physician, the sick do…for I have come to call not the righteous but sinners.”
 The righteous always feel a little left out when Jesus sits down—or they should if they knew their New Testament.
 Not everyone at Zion Methodist wanted a pastor who was going to welcome sinners into their Church.
 Pastor Schaefer was shaking things up just a bit too much for them.
 He had said in one of his sermons:

-The truth is that God, while being our comfort, always seems to push us to grow more, to do better, and to change the world.
-Neither of these things can be achieved by sitting on our butt in the comfort of the spiritual lazy-boy chair.
+while being our comfort, always seems to push us to grow more, to do better,

-That message is more than some people want to hear.
+That message is more than some

+ultimately have to work together or you have to part and go separate ways.
+It is not usually the pastor who goes.
 Now the real failure was the Bishop.
 Methodists—like Catholics—are an episcopal Church.
 That is to say, they are governed by bishops.
 And in the Methodist Church, like the Catholic Church, the Bishop has the power to remove a pastor from a congregation for cause.
 In this case, however, the Bishop told Pastor Schaefer and the choir director to “work things out.”
 That was like seeing a trash-can on fire and just closing the door and walking away, hoping that the Church wouldn’t burn down.

 Faced with no other way “to rid (themselves) of this meddlesome priest” the Boger faction played the wedding-card.
 Deb Boger’s son, Jon, travelled up to Massachusetts and obtained a copy of the marriage license that showed that six years ago Pastor Schaefer had presided over the marriage ceremony of his son, Tim, to another man.
 Now the wedding wasn’t at Zion Methodist.
 It wasn’t in Pennsylvania.
 It wasn’t in a church.
 It didn’t happen last week.
 It didn’t happen last month.
 It didn’t happen last year.
 The wedding was a small family affair.
 Pastor Schaefer didn’t flaunt this in his congregation’s face.
 He performed a wedding for his son—he didn’t lead a rebellion against the Church.
 He has not made Zion Methodist a wedding chapel for same-sex couples.
 He hasn’t made a career out of same-sex marriages.
 He disobeyed but it can’t be said he defied.
 Should he have done it?
 I don’t know.
 I can’t say.
 I don’t have a gay child.
 Was it disobedience?
 Yes.
 Should it have led to jeopardizing his ministry?
 Should it have led to driving a wedge in a congregation?
 I don’t know.
 I have no idea how Jesus would handle this.
 He never said a single thing about same-sex marriage—or even about same-sex love.
 I would think from my reading of the Gospel he would be disheartened by the anger and the spiritual violence that has pitted congregant against congregant, both invoking his name and his authority to justify their position.
 But who am I to judge?
 I am sure of this, though, from reading Paul's First Letter to the Corinthians: You don't tear the Body of Christ apart.
 The Church--the Church of Christ--has to deal with its discipline issues but it does so in a way that reconciles and not divides.
 Paul would be disgusted with the sort of spectacle that this situation was turned into and I don't think Jesus is too happy either.
 At the end of the day we have to be able to break the one bread of his body and drink the one cup of his blood together as brothers and sisters and that is a lesson somebody at Zion seems to have forgotten.
 "I would rather be right that president" is fine, but "I would rather be right than Christian" leaves you neither right nor Christian.
 Shame on those who brought this disgrace on the Church!